The Powder Toy

 The Powder Toy is a falling-sand game originally created by Stanislaw K. Skowronek (also known as Skylark).
-It is now developed and maintained by LBPHacker along with various other contributors on GitHub.
+It is now developed and maintained by LBPHacker, Simon, jacob1 and other contributors on GitHub.
 The Powder Toy is free and open-source software licensed under the GNU General Public License version 3.0.
-A total of 185 different in-game materials (or "elements"), each with custom behavior and interactions, are available in the game.
+A total of 258 (as of February 2025) different in-game materials (or "elements"), each with custom behavior and interactions, are available in the game.
+In June 2024, The Powder Toy was released on Steam.

 Gameplay

-The Powder Toy, like most falling sand games, is a sandbox video game that allows users to create things in-game to share with others.
-It is also possible to create new content for the game by using Lua to create new elements, tools, and content.
+The Powder Toy, (abbreviated TPT), is a sandbox video game programmed primarily in C++ that allows users to create content in-game to share using its online level sharing system.

 A public server for sharing in-game creations is provided as part of the game itself, allowing users to share anything that abides by the rules.
-Examples of player shared creations include functioning circulatory systems, nuclear power plants, and computers.
-Content is rated using upvotes and downvotes, and can be reported to the moderators if it breaks the on-site rules or plagiarizes other works.
+Examples of player shared creations include functioning circulatory systems, nuclear power plants, nuclear bombs, and computers.
+Content is rated using upvotes and downvotes, and can be reported to the moderators if it breaks the on-site rules.

+Modding

+The Powder Toy allows users to add plugins and mods to the game with Lua scripting and change the mainly C++ code base.
+The source code is available on GitHub and can be compiled using Meson.